Quick Summary

 The sole purpose of Distributed Denial of Service is to overflood your application, server, or network with massive traffic.
 The aim behind sending many such requests is to make your application unavailable for target/genuine traffic.

 DDoS attacks have different types, such as Hyper Text Transfer Protocol (HTTP), User Datagram Protocol (UDP), Synchronize (SYN), and Internet Control Message Protocol (ICMP).
-All this is done to exhaust your CPU or server so that it reminds inaccessible for use.
+All this is done to exhaust your CPU or server so that it becomes inaccessible for use.

 Don’t let a security breach be the downfall of your business

-Contact the best React JS Development Company like Bacancy to keep your React applications safe and secure
+Contact the best React JS Development Company like Bacancy, to keep your React applications safe and secure

 Attackers usually bypass or manipulate the authentication system and access the victim’s account just like the victim.
 Broken authentication also occurs when the application allows a weaker password or doesn’t notify about a solid password.
 It gives attackers easy access to the application or website, enabling them to steal all the credential information.